Monday, November 23, 2020

 “Okay, arrows don’t work!”
 Nayleen shouted back to them and turned back around to keep running with the two boys.
 She slung her bow back around her shoulders and once more reached for her daggers.

 The fireball sailed through the air, just about to make impact into the abomination before him.
 It raised a vine-like tendril up into the air and swung, batting at his conjuration.
-Sairek was taken aback as his smoldering boulder simply crumpled into pieces mid air.
+Sairek was taken aback as his smoldering boulder simply crumpled into pieces mid air as if what he launched was a watermelon instead.
 A bit of the tendrils caught on fire from sparks of the flame and bits of flaming rubble landing against it, but the creature shook the limb frantically and the flames more or less petered out in seconds.
 Sairek took a couple of more steps back, eyes widened in shock.
-"H-How...?"
+"B-But...?"
+He stammered in disbelief.

 “Watch out!”
 Cyial shouted from behind them.
 Sairek and Nayleen both watched as it raised its left tendril and though the both of them began to move back at Cyial’s exclamation, it still swung, the tendril, which expanded outwards to reach them.